trevorgross/trevorgross.github.io/_posts/2020-09-30-ooma-wifi-dongle.md

 (or just `# modprobe 8192cu`)
 - use `-D wext` with `wpa_supplicant`. iwd doesn't appear to work at all with this device.

-\* if you don't do this, you'll have to do the following every time:
+[^1]: If you don't do this, you'll have to do the following every time:
  `# echo 226a 817b > /sys/bus/usb/drivers/rtl8192cu/new_id`

 Use kernel-supplied module, `rtl8192cu` if you need monitor mode